m-m-mic/k-alphabet-reports/README.md

-# k-alphabet-reports
+In this repository you can report website and data errors on k-alphabet.org.

-In this repository you can report website and data errors on k-alphabet.org
+You can create an issue [here](https://github.com/m-m-mic/k-alphabet-reports/issues)!